stevenalexander/zf2-restful-api/README.md

 14. You can now make specific HTTP requests to the album resource to interact with it in a RESTful manner, e.g. GET /album to see the list of albums, PUT /album/3 to update album 3.
 Use a REST client, like Chromes Postman to test it out

+## Database Integration

+To add the album DB functionality have a look at the tutorial [database and models] section, add the DB classes and configuration and plug them into the controllers.
+Always return the results as a JsonModel with an associative array representation of the Model objects to ensure they can be serialised.

 ## Tricks and traps

 ### Error handling for application exceptions and 404s